Swansea, Massachusetts: Secondary

 The Swansea Public Schools serve the town, with four elementary schools (Joseph G. Luther Elementary School at Luther's Corner, Gardner Elementary School in the South Swansea-Ocean Grove neighborhood, Elizabeth S. Brown Elementary School near the town center, and Mark Hoyle Elementary School in North Swansea), as well as Joseph Case Junior High School and Joseph Case High School, both located in the town center.
 Case High School (as it is commonly known) has the school colors of maroon and gold, and its mascot is the Cardinal.
 High school students also have the option of attending Diman Regional Vocational Technical High School in Fall River, or Bristol County Agricultural High School in Dighton.

 There are two Christian schools in town, and there are also local Catholic schools in nearby Warren and Fall River.

 Post-secondary

-Eastern Nazarene College offers Adult Studies/LEAD classes in Swansea.
+Eastern Nazarene College previously offered Adult Studies/LEAD classes in Swansea, until they shuttered operations in 2025.

 Transportation

 The town is bisected by Interstate 195, U.S. Route 6, and state routes 103, 118 and 136.
-Swansea has two exits off I-195 serving the town, Exit 2 (Route 136) and 3 (Route 6 to Route 118).
-In addition, Exit 4 (Route 103) in Somerset provides quick access to the Ocean Grove neighborhood.
+Swansea has two exits off I-195 serving the town, Exit 5 (Route 136) and 8 (Route 6 to Route 118).
+In addition, Exit 10 (Route 103) in Somerset provides quick access to the Ocean Grove neighborhood.

 Swansea is the western terminus of the Southeastern Regional Transit Authority (SRTA) bus line.
 Regional bus service can be reached in Fall River, and the nearest regional rail service is in Providence.
 The nearest national airline service can be reached at T. F. Green Airport in Rhode Island, and international service can be reached at Logan International Airport in Boston.